 TKN measures the total organic amount of nitrogen (nitrate and nitrite) and ammonia in the water.
 Nitrogen is the plant nutrient (i.e. fertilizer) most likely to control the amount of rooted plant growth in lakes and ponds.
 Most Midwestern lakes have more nitrogen and more rooted plant growth than is desirable, so lower values are generally considered better.
 The major sources of nitrogen in lakes are from agriculture (animal waste, fertilizer) and atmospheric emissions (fossil fuel).
 Lakes with a TKN value of 0.66 mg/L or less are typically classified as oligotrophic lakes (having fewer nutrients, less productivity).
 Lakes with TKN values above 1.88 mg/L may be classified as eutrophic (highly productive and nutrient rich).
 Nitrates do not accumulate very much in the bottom waters during the summer because when nitrate is void of oxygen it turns into ammonia.
 Therefore, ammonia testing is an excellent way to determine internal loading of nitrogen.
-The TKN readings on Portage Lake at Basins 1 and 2 in June ranged from 0.03 mg/L to 0.233 mg/L, in late July from 0.137 mg/L to 0.305 mg/L and in September from 0.03 mg/L - 0.445 mg/L between both basins.
+The TKN readings on Portage Lake at Basins 1 and 2 in June ranged from 0.03 mg/L to 6.33 mg/L, in late July from 1.1 mg/L to 2.25 mg/L and in September from 0.03 mg/L - 0.445 mg/L between both basins.
 The tributaries and storm drains showed lower levels than past years as well.
-The tributaries samples ranged from 0.08 mg/L- 0.553 mg/L in May and from 0.003 mg/L - 0.907 mg/L in September.
+The tributaries samples ranged from 0.08 mg/L - 0.553 mg/L in May and from 0.214 mg/L - 1.10 mg/L in September.

-Graph 16: TKN - Portage Lake Basins 1, 2 (2009-2020)
+Graph 17: TKN - Portage Lake Basins 1, 2 (2009-2021)

-As the graph illustrates, the TKN concentrations on Portage Lake have fluctuated some in recent years and spiked in August 2014.
-A large spike (or outlier) in August 2015 is not graphed (readings of 12 and 47 mg/L), as additional samplings have found that to be an outlier and not a trend for Portage Lake.
+As the above graph illustrates, the TKN concentrations on Portage Lake have fluctuated some in recent years and spiked in 2014, 2019 and 2021.
+A large spike (or outlier) in August 2015 is not graphed.
+2021 sampling show elevated levels and additional sampling in 2022 is highly recommended.
+The below graph illustrates Basin 1 in more detail and that the spike in 2021 is not correlated to DO levels.

-Graph 17: TKN & Dissolved Oxygen-Portage Lake Basin 1 (2009-2019)
+Graph 18: TKN & Dissolved Oxygen- Portage Lake Basin 1 (2009-2019)